Ashish-1020/Tiffin-App/README.md

 # 🍱 Tiffin App

 An Android application built with **Kotlin**, **Firebase**, and **RazorPay** to simplify subscription-based meal delivery services.
-Designed for both customers and service providers, the app streamlines ordering, delivery tracking, and payments, providing a modern solution to traditional tiffin services.
+Designed for customers , the app streamlines ordering, delivery tracking, and payments, providing a modern solution to traditional tiffin services.

 ## 📱 Features